robertokbr/buymeacookie/README.md

 ![Product Name Screen Shot](.github/screenshot.png)

-Buymeacookie is an application inpired on the app [buymeacoffee](https://www.buymeacoffee.com/), a content creator support application.
-This uses the blockchain as core infraestructure to handle donations and give credit to the donors.
+Buymeacookie is an application inspired by the app [buymeacoffee](https://www.buymeacoffee.com/),which is a content creator support application.
+This uses the blockchain as the core infrastructure to handle donations and give credit to donors.

 ### Built With
 * [Next.js](https://nextjs.org/)